EliavSh/Stock-Market-Research/README.md

 https://github.com/dmis-lab/hats

-Sample Results:
+## Sample Results:
-* Comparison between different sets of the parameters:
+Comparison between different sets of the parameters:  <br>
-** 'prediction_interval' - the amount of timestamps into the future of trend prediction ** 'look_back' - the amount of timestamps from the past we consider relevant for the prediciton ** 'min_max_norm_back' - the amount of timestamps from the past we use to norm (min-max normalization) the data
+* 'prediction_interval' - the amount of timestamps into the future of trend prediction
+* 'look_back' - the amount of timestamps from the past we consider relevant for the prediciton
+* 'min_max_norm_back' - the amount of timestamps from the past we use to norm (min-max normalization) the data
 ![image](https://user-images.githubusercontent.com/55198967/114267689-d8ef2f80-9a05-11eb-917d-821c345269b8.png)